 Health insurance in Germany

-Since 2009, Germany has instituted a system of compulsory health insurance, which comes along with statutory nursing care insurance.
+Since 2009, Germany has operated a compulsory health insurance system, which includes statutory nursing care insurance.

 Health insurance in Germany consists of three segments: Outpatient, in-patient and dental.

-Expats from both EU nations and non-EU nations can take advantage of the state insurance plan, if they are employed by a formal company.
+Expats from both EU nations and non-EU nations can take advantage of the state insurance plan, if a formal company employs them.

 Expats in the situation above should request help from an experienced consultant to deal with the situation.